 ‘2018 Goals: Be as savage as the person who made a 1-hour, 55 minutes playlist called “Lasting Longer than the Mooch.’’

 Brands like W Magazine and Applebee’s recently started incorporating ASMR (autonomous sensory meridian response craze) in their ad campaigns.
-ASMRs are tingly sensations which whisper and is relaxing in nature.
+ASMR is a tingly sensation which whispers and is relaxing in nature.

-IKEA joined the bandwagon by releasing its first series of long-form 20 minutes SMR videos for their campaign titled,’Oddly IKEA,’ which highlighted their back-to-school dorm items.
-IKEA is known to be to really upfront and out there, yet their videos impart value, are relaxing in nature and are leveraging a popular trend as well.
+IKEA joined the bandwagon by releasing its first series of long-form 20 minutes SMR videos for their campaign titled, ‘Oddly IKEA’ which highlighted their back-to-school dorm items.
+IKEA is known to be really upfront and out there, yet their videos impart value, are relaxing in nature and are leveraging a popular trend as well.

 5) Weight Watchers

 One of the best hyperlocal marketing examples includes Weight Watcher.
 Influencer marketing has been a rage for a while now, and Weight Watchers’ digital marketing campaign nailed the fact that fantastic results are born when the right influencer and the right brand fuse together.